Operator moment dilations as block operators: Self-adjoint dilations

-Similarly, the well known \emph{Stieltjes moment problem} and \emph{Hausdorff moment problem} ask for existence of such measures $\mu$ (see Equation \eqref{Moment sequence: Integral from}) supported on $[0, \infty)$ and $[0,1]$ respectively.
-Equivalent conditions for the existence of solutions of these moment problems are very well known \cite{Akhiezer 1965, Schmudgen 2017} (also see references therein).
-In fact, for each $n \geq 0$, the associated Hankel matrices of the moment sequence are defined by
+We refer the reader to excellent surveys on the moment problem and related problems in analysis given by Akhiezer \cite{Akhiezer 1965} and Schmudgen \cite{Schmudgen 2017}.
+We recall some of the necessary and sufficient conditions for the existence of solutions of these moment problems from \cite{Akhiezer 1965, Schmudgen 2017} (also see references therein).
+Firstly, for each $n \geq 0$, the associated Hankel matrices of the moment sequence $\{m_{n}\}_{n \geq 0}$ are defined by